 No city embodies the Spirit of the West better than Denver.
 And that’s on full display each year in January, during the National Western Stock Show.
-This year’s fest runs from Jan 7th through the 26th, 2020, with a parade thru downtown on Thursday, Jan 9th at noon.
+This year’s fest has been postponed to 2022.

 The National Western is the world’s largest stock show, with more than 20,000 animals on display, and it’s grown massively since 1906, the first year the event was held.
 The show started at the turn of the century as a way for Colorado ranchers to showcase their prized pigs and share new breeding and farming techniques with fellow ranchers.
 But the show quickly grew into a one of the biggest fairs in the West.